 Most students rely on some form of financial aid, as attending college continues to cost more and more.

 The Free Application for Federal Student Aid (FAFSA) is the main way for students to get aid for school.
 It lets you see what you’re eligible for and get federal student aid like loans, grants, work-study, and more.

 Every college student should fill out the FAFSA just to see what aid they qualify for, even if they don’t need it.
 You don’t have to take all or any of the aid they offer, either.

 One type of aid you qualify for when you fill out the FAFSA is need-based federal aid.
 That means your aid eligibility will be limited in some ways based on your family’s income.
 Eligible students can receive grants like Pell Grants and federal student loans.

 In the government’s eyes, if your family makes enough money, you should be at least partly responsible for covering the cost of college.

-Now, no forms of aid have a hard income ceiling.
+Now, no forms of aid have a hard ceiling when it comes to your family’s income level.
 This means there isn’t an exact income limit—how much aid you qualify for depends on your personal situation.